The 12 Grand Challenges for Social Work

 In all of these areas, a social worker’s understanding of human behavior and the social environment comes to the fore.
 Supplement this knowledge with education in how social policies are funded and how they affect the lives of people, organizations, and communities, as well as training in organization administration and supervision.

-Meanwhile, climate change and urban development are transforming communities worldwide—threatening health, deepening inequities, and posing profound risk to human well-being.
+Meanwhile, climate change and urban development are transforming communities worldwide —threatening health, deepening inequities, and posing a profound risk to human well-being.

 Through research, advocacy, and evidence-based practice, social workers can engage with local communities and develop strategies that create positive social responses to a changing environment.